-Same Sex Divorce in Georgia
+What is Same Sex Divorce in Georgia?

-One would think that same-sex divorces are legally synonymous to heterosexual divorces, and while there are consistencies in both, complications and complexities are still very prevalent.
+One would think that same-sex divorces are legally synonymous with heterosexual divorces, and while there are consistencies in both, complications and complexities are still very prevalent.
 Child custody and asset distribution are prime examples of what make the two unique.
-We receive frequent questions regarding same-sex divorce, as there is often confusion from what state-to-state legal abides by.
+We receive frequent questions regarding same-sex divorce, as there is often confusion about what state-to-state legal abides by.
 We encourage you to read for more information, understand the legal parameters for your unique situation, and hire an experienced attorney.

 Now that same-sex marriage is legal in Georgia, we are receiving many questions about same-sex divorce.
 Some people fear that because the Supreme Court’s Obergefell v.
 Hodges ruling did not mention divorce, Georgia might prevent or challenge same-sex divorces.

 The Supreme Court ruling in the case of Obergefell v.
 Hodges legalized same-sex marriage across the country in 2015.
 Prior to the ruling, same-sex couples often entered civil unions in which they shared homes, belongings, businesses, and bank accounts.
 While the law treats these couples the same as any other in seeking a divorce, property division is often more complex.
 Under the Georgia divorce statutes, marital property is subject to the rules of equitable distribution.
 This requires any homes, cars, furnishings, and financial assets that were earned or acquired during the marriage to be divided on a fair but not necessarily even basis.